tony-oliver/mdview/README.md

 Unfortunately, many markdown files are authored using certain *de facto* markdown extensions (mainly parts of Github Markdown, *e.g.*
 [tables](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables))
 that are not covered in Common Markdown.
-Finally, the `md4c` package was settled on (which can easily be configured to operate in Github Markdown mode) for the job;
+So, eventually, the `md4c` package was settled on (which can easily be configured to operate in Github Markdown mode).
-it is also reputed to be significantly faster than other such libraries.

 For tidying-up the generated HTML, `libtidy` gets the job.

-Installation of the shared-library packages, above, is as simple as
+Under Fedora, installation of these packages is as simple as

 ```
 $ sudo dnf install -y gtkmm4.0-devel webkitgtk6.0-devel md4c-devel libtidy-devel